Katze erholt sich nicht nach Narkose

 Cat noises Reading Cat does not recover after anesthesia 12 minutes Next Cats and heat

-Cat doesn’t recover after anesthesia: cause for concern?
+Cat does not recover after anesthesia: cause for concern?

 When your four-legged friend has to undergo an operation, the owner is often very worried: Will the procedure be without complications?
 Will the animal tolerate the anesthesia?
 Will the healing process go according to plan?
 Once the operation is over, you will initially feel relief.
 But when you get home, doubts arise: The animal is still dazed and is behaving strangely.
 You become worried and increasingly have the feeling that your cat is not recovering from the anesthesia.
 When you should pay attention and see a vet, which symptoms and behaviors are normal in cats after anesthesia and how you can best care for your house cat during and after the recovery phase - you can read all this and more here.

 During anesthesia, the cat is put into an artificial sleep which prevents it from being aware of anything.
 This means that all types of intervention – from castration to dental treatment to heart surgery – can be carried out without the animal experiencing pain, moving or anything similar.
 The anesthetic can be administered in a variety of ways.
-The most common are inhalation or intubation anesthesia , where the medication gets into the lungs via breathing, and so-called TIVA anesthesia , which uses a venous catheter.
-Injection anesthesia is also still frequently used in many veterinary clinics; here the medication is injected directly into the muscles or veins.
+The most common are inhalation or intubation anesthesia , where the agent gets into the lungs via breathing, and so-called TIVA anesthesia , which uses a venous catheter.
+Injection anesthesia is also still frequently used in many veterinary clinics; here the agent gets directly into the muscles or veins via a syringe.

 Once the procedure is complete and the wound has been treated, the veterinarian begins the waking phase .
 Depending on the type and duration of the anesthesia, it can take different amounts of time for the animal to be awake and conscious again.
 During this phase, the cat is usually still in the veterinary clinic or practice to be under professional supervision.
 However, you as the owner are often informed early on and called in to give the little patient a feeling of security and to accompany them as they wake up in the unfamiliar clinic environment as a calming influence and reference person .